AMCLab/Synthetic-data---Generator-and-results/README.md

 ## Conda Environment Setup

+We create 3 distinct environments to run the code in this repository, one for generating the synthetic data, another for utilising the deep learning algorithms, finally an environment for obtaining global thresholding results from ImageJ.

 - install miniconda or anaconda from https://docs.conda.io/projects/miniconda/en/latest/

+- We create a conda environment and install relevant packages for replicating the deep learning results and conducting data analysis.
+    1. ```conda create -n lacey_carbon_generator python=3.8.19```
+    2. Run ```pip install -rrequirements_lacey_carbon_generator.txt``` within the newly created conda environment, and in the cloned Github directory.

 - We create a conda environment and install relevant packages for replicating the deep learning results and conducting data analysis.
     1. ```conda create -n deep_learning python=3.8.19```